Koukyosyumei/rhoevm/README.md

 ### 1.1 Prerequisites

-Rust: Ensure you have Rust installed.
+- Rust: Ensure you have Rust installed.
 You can download it from [rust-lang.org](https://www.rust-lang.org/).
-Cargo: Rust's package manager should be installed with Rust.
+- Cargo: Rust's package manager should be installed with Rust.
+- Z3 Solver: rhoevm requires the Z3 solver for constraint solving.

 ### 1.2 Building from Source